-Assessed By: Jessica DeAnda Date Assigned: January 17, 2024 Date Due: January 31, 2024
+Assessed By: Jessica DeAnda Date Assigned: January 9, 2025 Date Due: January 31, 2025

 Sunrise Middle School has worked with the San Jose Police Department and the San Jose Fire Department to develop recommended procedures in the event of an active criminal threat upon a school site or district administrative office or service center.
 Based on this partnership Sunrise Middle School requires age-appropriate lockdown drills and encourages staff attendance at active threat training provided by San Jose PD.
-Sunrise Middle School recommends all employees attend the SJPD active threat training at least once every two years.
+Sunrise Middle School recommends all employees attend the SJPD active threat training at least once a year.